Estate Management Policy

 - paraffin or mobile gas heaters;

-- any dangerous or flammable materials, or equipment that uses these.
-This includes bottled gas;
+- any dangerous or flammable materials, or equipment that uses This includes bottled gas;

 - socket extension plugs that are used to overload sockets.
 This also includes socket extension cables.

-Longhurst Group staff members will not collect or dispose of needles and sharps.
+Longhurst Group colleagues will not collect or dispose of needles and sharps.

 Should we receive notification from a customer via face to face, electronic or other digital media asking us to remove needles or sharps, we will report these through to Environmental Health and advise the customer of our actions.